 Manufacturers will always have a requirement of GTIN, Serial Number, Lot Number, Expiry Date (in a human-readable format), and GST Datamatrix.
 Traditional pharma businesses can look to sourcing these requirements cost-effectively.
 Established ones can always look into building a better cost-effective facility with a dedicated in-house facility.

 Pharmaceutical serialization and traceability can only be sustainably achieved with a localized copy of the database.
 It should be maintained at the manufacturer\’s office.
 It should be verifiable with a decentralized database for printing GTIN, serial number, Lot number, expiry date, and GST data matrix.
-All this information has to be channeled on a large scale for the packaging and labeling of various prescribed drugs.
+All this information has to be channelled on a large scale for the packaging and labelling of various prescribed drugs.

-All repackagers and white label service beneficiaries are required for drugmakers.
-There should be just not be passed into the market without serialization.
-Pharmaceutical Serialization and Traceability can die a miserable death if medicines manufactured at other vendors’ facilities do not get serialized.
-It is crucial before officially making the first move into before the supply chain, followed by regulatory compliance acknowledgment.
+All repackagers and white-label service beneficiaries are required for drugmakers.
+There should just not be passed into the market without serialization.
+Pharmaceutical Serialization and Traceability can die a miserable death if medicines manufactured at other vendors\’ facilities do not get serialized.
+It is crucial before officially making the first move into the supply chain, followed by regulatory compliance acknowledgement.

 There should be a system of checks, balances, and re-verification to ensure FDA Drug Track and Trace.
 It is highly advisable to keep a frequently updated secondary database for following up.
 It should be maintaining a consensus between data flow is drug packages transit.

 Wholesalers have a huge responsibility and verification of transit data packages, the receipt, and checking for many levels.
-A wholesaler should try to build a dedicated in the house IoT-automation based warehousing system, which taps in continuous data streams.
+A wholesaler should try to build a dedicated in-house IoT-automation-based warehousing system, which taps into continuous data streams.

-It will be helpful in automated serialization, authentication based on a barcode, and data received from the actual digital supply chain, and further verification while down the lane distribution.
+It will be helpful in automated serialization, authentication based on a barcode, data received from the actual digital supply chain, and further verification while down-the-lane distribution.

-The inclusion of IoT-based, who has a network of devices, will reduce the human intervention and possibilities of errors.
+The inclusion of IoT-based, which has a network of devices, will reduce human intervention and the possibility of errors.
 Automation is expected to reduce the overall idle time; shelf-life is critical, challenging to handle the ones that increase the cost of logistics and warehousing due to temperature.

 Logistic partner screen tries to infiltrate a culture of the tools that are bumper-to-bumper driving trucks reducing Airdrie again fuel consumption to a great extent.
-It is known for increasing the overall cost-effectiveness by 31%.
-The last mile deliveries and end-logistics can be delegated with delivery-tracking and management systems.
+It is known for increasing overall cost-effectiveness by 31%.
+The last-mile deliveries and end logistics can be delegated with delivery-tracking and management systems.

-Pharmaceutical serialization and Traceability endeavors with drug supplies and security act are entirely directed for enabling FDA track and trace.
-It will reduce the counterfeits, stolen, low activity drug introduction into the supply chain.
-It requires a reliable DSCSA compliance software that brings a single solution for pharma supply chain partners and regulators to a single platform.
+Pharmaceutical serialization and Traceability endeavours with drug supplies and the security acts are entirely directed at enabling FDA track and trace.
+It will reduce the counterfeits, and stolen, low-activity drug introduction into the supply chain.
+It requires reliable DSCSA compliance software that brings a single solution for pharma supply chain partners and regulators to a single platform.
 Upcoming years will seek technology adoption.
 There will be essential urgency among US pharmaceutical businesses to choose a technology partner for further compliance, integration, and management.